Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Introduction

+Penalty functions (differentiable or nondifferentiable, exact or sequential) are part of the folklore in optimization and have been widely used in analyzing optimality conditions, stability and sensitivity properties and in developing solution methods.
+In this paper we put forward a new use of penalty functions in the design of algorithms for the solution of \eqref{eq:startpro}.
+In particular, we consider the classical nondifferentiable penalty function

+where $\alpha_+ \triangleq \max \{0,\alpha\}$ and $\varepsilon$ is a positive penalty parameter.
+We propose a novel use of $W(x; \varepsilon)$ in that, contrary to usual penalty algorithms, the penalty function {\em only enters in the theoretical analysis} of convergence while {\em the algorithm itself is penalty-free,} whence the term {\em ghost} penalty.
+We establish (subsequential) convergence to ``generalized stationary points" under essentially no assumptions beyond the C$^{1,1}$ requirement on the problem functions.
+In particular, we assume neither feasibility of the problem nor any constraint qualification and therefore (subsequential) convergence to generalized stationary point is the natural target for a well-behaved algorithm, see for example \cite{birgin2016evaluation,burke1989sequential,burke1992robust, burke1989robust,burke2013epi,cartis2011evaluation, cartis2013evaluation,cartis2017corrigendum,cartis2019evaluation, cartis2018optimality,el1999global,Facch97,liu2000robust, liu2004robust,martinez2017high, yuan1995convergence}.
+Once our main convergence result has been established, the role played by further classical assumptions, like feasibility or constraint qualifications, for example, is easily understood and can be taken into account in a straightforward way.

-The directions $d^\nu$ used in our method are the solutions of suitable convex approximations of the original problem \eqref{eq:startpro}, constructed along the lines discussed in the seminal papers \cite{burke1989sequential,burke1989robust} and also taking into account developments in \cite{facchinei2016feasible,scutari2014decomposition}.
-Specifically, given an iteration $x^\nu$, we consider SQP-like direction-finding subproblems of the type
+Our framework is of a generalized Sequential Quadratic Programming (SQP)-type.
+At each iteration $x^\nu$ we generate a search direction $d(x^\nu)$ by solving a strongly convex optimization subproblem constructed along the lines discussed in the seminal papers \cite{burke1989sequential,burke1989robust} and also taking into account the developments in \cite{facchinei2017feasible,scutari2014decomposition}.
+The direction-finding subproblem reads as follows: